 Once you've installed Ubuntu Server you will need a mechanism to be able to administer it.
 One way is to Install Putty.
 Putty gives you a "Command Line" interface and so you'll need to learn a few Linux commands in order to be able to administer your server this way.
 Some people find this prospect rather too daunting and would rather use a graphical user interface (GUI) instead.
 As a result many people actually install Ubuntu Desktop instead of installing Ubuntu Server since the desktop version of Ubuntu has the GUI built in.
 There is a better way however, and that is to install VNC.
 VNC provides a "virtual desktop" so it is more lightweight than a full blown desktop installation.

-NOTE: If you're jumping into this guide here then it's worth mentioning that this guide has been tested on Lucid Lynx 10.04, Karmic Koala 9.10, 9.04 Jaunty, and 8.10 Intrepid.
+NOTE: If you’re jumping into this guide here then it’s worth mentioning that this guide has been also tested on Focal Fossa 20.04LTS, Xenial Xerus 16.04LTS, Quantal Quetzal 12.10, Precise Pangolin 12.04LTS, Lucid Lynx 10.04LTS, Karmic Koala 9.10, 9.04 Jaunty, and 8.10 Intrepid.

 First off you need to type: